iqbal-lab-org/viridian_simulations_workflow/README.md

 A workflow to simulate SARS-CoV-2 amplicons and reads for assembly with viridian.

 ## Overview
 A working pipeline to generate and assemble synthetic SARS-CoV-2 amplicons.

-Mismatches are detected between primers and their target sequences amd if present, PCR artifacts are simulated.
-With probabilities of 0.5, primers in amplicons are reverted to the reference primer target sequence or amplicon sequencing coverage is reduced for the amplicon.
-VGsim is used to simulate a SARS-CoV-2 phylogeny from a reference sequence and neutral evolution along the tree is then simulated with phastSim.
-A custom script splits the simulated genomes into amplicons based on the specified artic nCoV-2019 primer scheme and the error mode is simulated.
-Read sequencing is simulated using art_illumina for simulated Illumina reads or Badread for Nanopore reads, at coverages determined by the previous step.
-Viridian_workflow is run to map the simulated reads to the reference sequence and assemble into a consensus sequence.
-The simulated sequences are then masked, whereby bases that are only represented by low coverage amplicons are masked with Ns.
+The main steps are outlined below:
+* The pipeline begins by simulating neutral evolution from the SARS-CoV-2 reference sequence using PhastSim and a reference SARS-CoV-2 phylogeny.
+* (Varifier)[https://github.com/epi2me-labs/wf-artic] is then used to generate truth VCFs for each simulated assembly using the SARD-CoV-2 reference sequence.
+* The primer sequences of the specified amplicon scheme are mapped to the simulated assemblies using [bwa aln](https://bio-bwa.sourceforge.net/) and the amplicon sequence extracted for each primer pair.
+There is then a check for mismatches between each primer and the simulated assembly.
+If at least one mismatch is present, PRC artifacts are simulated with equal probability: the amplicon sequencing coverage is reduced to 0 or the sequence that the primer has mapped to is reverted to the reference sequence.
+Random amplicon dropout is also simulated with a default probability of 0.001.
+The sequencing coverage of amplicons containing no artifacts is simulated using a normal distribution with mean 500 and standard deviation 20 and each amplicon is written to a FASTA file.
+* Sequencing reads are simulated for each amplicon using the sequencing coverages determined in the previous step.
+Illumina reads are simulated using [ART illumina](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm) and Nanopore reads are simulated using [Badread](https://github.com/rrwick/Badread).
+* Illumina reads are then assembled using the [Connor Lab artic nextflow pipeline](https://github.com/connor-lab/ncov2019-artic-nf) and [viridian workflow](https://github.com/iqbal-lab-org/viridian_workflow) and Nanopore reads are assembled using [Epi2me](https://github.com/epi2me-labs/wf-artic) and [viridian workflow](https://github.com/iqbal-lab-org/viridian_workflow).
+* ARTIC and Epi2me assemblies are then trimmed to remove all bases outside of the specified amplicon scheme.
+* [Covid-truth-eval](https://github.com/iqbal-lab-org/covid-truth-eval) is then using to generate TSVs summarising the assembly accuracy for each tool.

 ## Installation
 ```Python